 Top Network Security Weakness

-In a review of 138 enterprise audits Janco has identified top security flaws in “enterprise” web sites.
+In a review of 138 enterprise audits Janco has identified top security flaws in “enterprise” web and blog sites.

 The most common security mistakes that are made on corporate web sites have been identified of Park City, UT.